Skip to main content

 Installation of CIVITAS/CORE

-If you do not have a running kubernetes environment please refer to the Deployment Requirements guide to check what you need for your use case.
+If you do not have a running Kubernetes environment please refer to the Deployment Requirements guide to check what you need for your use case.

 Introduction